mr-spicysauce/AI-Aded_Game/README.md

 ==========About==========
 =

+**I have stop this project as it was only going to be a test for what the AI can do and I have moved onto other things**

 This is an AI aided game as I can not code at all.

 The AI I am using to help me code this game is https://chat.openai.com/chat